Location: Landrum Academic Center 134

 Each year the department holds an awards ceremony to recognize students’ achievements.
 The department regularly offers study abroad courses that students are encouraged to avail.

 Special admission requirements: To declare a major in political science, criminal justice, organizational leadership, or international studies, students - including transfer students - must have earned a GPA of at least 2.50 in all prior college work.
 First-semester students who wish to declare a major in one of the above programs must have an ACT composite score of at least 21 or an SAT score of at least 990.

 Students with less than 2.5 cumulative GPA seeking to declare the organizational leadership major must first be admitted to the pre-LDR major.
 Students in the pre-major who successfully complete 12 credit hours with a GPA of 2.5 or above may request to be admitted into the major.

-You should also know: Students majoring or minoring in any of the programs offered by the Department of Political Science, Criminal Justice, and Organizational Leadership must earn at least a C- in each course counted as part of their program.
+You should also know: Students majoring or minoring in political science, international studies, organizational leadership, or criminal justice must earn at least a C- in each course counted as part of the major or minor.
 Students can also complete a bachelor’s degree in criminal justice and organizational leadership in a fully online format.
 For more information, contact Distance and Online Learning (firstname.lastname@example.org).